 For Dogs (Adaptable Omnivores): Over thousands of years of domestication alongside humans, dogs have evolved genetic adaptations that allow them to efficiently digest and utilize starches.
 For the vast majority of dogs, complex carbohydrates from sources like sweet potatoes, oats, and brown rice are an excellent and easily metabolized energy source.
 The question, are carbs bad for dogs, is generally no—provided they are high-quality and part of a balanced diet.

-For Cats (Obligate Carnivores): The answer is very different here.
-Cats are true carnivores, meaning their bodies are optimized to derive energy from protein and fat.
+For Cats (Obligate Carnivores): Cats are true carnivores, meaning their bodies are optimized to derive energy from protein and fat.
 The question, do cats need carbohydrates, has a clear answer: No, they have no minimum dietary requirement for them.
 While they can use carbs for energy, their natural diet is extremely low in them, and their metabolism is not designed to handle a high-carb load.
 Diets high in carbohydrates can contribute to obesity and other health issues in felines.

 Understanding this fundamental difference is key.
 Our pet meal planner app automatically adjusts the macronutrient profile based on whether you're building a plan for a dog or a cat, ensuring your feline friend gets the high-protein, low-carb diet they are biologically designed for, while your canine companion gets a balanced blend of energy sources.